Gaiotto conjecture for $Rep_q(GL(N-1|N))$: Introduction

 It should be clear from the above that the present note (as well as the whole modern representation theory) rests upon the fundamental discoveries made by D.~Kazhdan and G.~Lusztig.
 Our intellectual debt to them cannot be overestimated.

 This note is the result of generous explanations by I.~Entova-Aizenbud, P.~Etingof, D.~Gaiotto, D.~Gaitsgory, D.~Leites, Y.~Sakellaridis, V.~Serganova and J.~Wang.
-We are also grateful to R.~Yang for the useful discussions.
-A.B. was partially supported by NSERC.
-M.F. was partially funded within the framework of the HSE University Basic Research Program and the Russian Academic Excellence Project `5-100'.
+We are also grateful to I.~Shchepochkina and A.~Tsymbaliuk for the help with references and to R.~Yang for the interesting discussions.
+Finally, we would like to thank the anonymous referee for his numerous useful suggestions and corrections.

+A.B.~was partially supported by NSERC.
+The research of M.F.~was supported by the Israel Science Foundation (grant No.~994/24).